Freezing Eggs: 5 Things to Know When You Are over 35

 3. Start taking supplements to support egg health.

-Do discuss them with your doctor, but don’t wait until you are in the midst of egg freezing cycle.
+Do discuss your supplement list with your doctor, but don’t wait until you are in the midst of egg freezing cycle.
 To support egg health, start your supplements 2-3 months before your egg freezing cycle.
 The reason?
 The eggs go through a maturation process before they reach the ovulation- (or retrieval-) ready stage, and that takes 2-3 months.

 - If you are over 35, CoQ10 may help maintain your egg health through its mitochondrial energy support.
-CoQ10 is also an antioxidant that may help protect cells from reactive oxygen species.
+CoQ10 also acts as an antioxidant that may help protect cells from reactive oxygen species and negative reproductive health impact of oxidative stress.

 - For some women over 35, a small amount of DHEA may also support ovarian health.
-DHEA has been used at fertility centers worldwide for nearly two decades, since two doctors at a New York City fertility center pioneered its use for women's ovarian health.
+DHEA has been used worldwide for almost two decades, since two doctors at a New York City fertility center pioneered its use for women's ovarian health.

 4. Aim for systemic health.